-In order to collect price information for both alternative fuels and conventional fuels from areas across the country, Clean Cities Coordinators, fuel providers, and other key stakeholders were contacted to request that they provide prices for fuels in their area on a voluntary basis.
+In order to collect price information for both alternative fuels and conventional fuels from across country, the Clean Cities Coordinators, fuel providers, and other key stakeholders were contacted to request that they provide prices for fuels in their area on a voluntary basis.
 Prices were collected on all major alternative fuels currently in widespread use (natural gas, propane, biodiesel, and ethanol), as well as prices for conventional fuels at stations that also sell alternative fuels (or stations nearby).
-Prices were collected from public and private refueling stations throughout the country, and were collected between March 30, 2012 and April 13, 2012.
-Prices were then averaged in order to determine regional price trends by fuel and variability in fuel price within regions (and among regions).
-Consistent with the fuel price reporting format used by the U.S. Energy Information Administration (EIA), prices in this report are grouped by U.S. areas as defined by the Petroleum Administration for Defense Districts (PADD): the districts are illustrated in the map to the right.
+Prices were collected from public and private refueling stations throughout the country, and were collected between September 28, 2012 and October 12, 2012.
+Prices were then averaged in order to determine regional price trends by fuel and variability in fuel price within regions (and among regions).1 Consistent with the fuel price reporting format used by the U.S. Energy Information Administration (EIA), prices in this report are grouped by U.S. areas as defined by the Petroleum Administration for Defense Districts (PADD): the districts are illustrated in the map to the right.